spookyorange/discord-linux-install/README.md

 Well, you may just install it using a tarball, no one is stopping you!
 This script will make it a breeze, usage consists of 3 lines of code for you to execute.
 Also it has no "sudo" in it, so you may install it without root privileges!

+This script supports majority of Linux distros which includes but not limited to: Fedora, Fedora Atomic(Silverblue)

 ## Usage

 To use it, just clone the repo and run the script!